surecart/surecart-wp-plugin/readme.txt

 - Improvement: Remove nonce from order confirm page GET request to allow dynamic linking.
 - Fix: Issue with abandoned checkout stats sometimes incorrectly defaulting to USD.
 - Fix: Make sure order bump commission rule field is required to prevent misconfiguration.
-- Fix: Attaching and affiiliate to a product was not working for affiliates without a last name.
+- Fix: Attaching and affiliate to a product was not working for affiliates without a last name.
 - Fix: Ensure post types have correct capitalization in admin.

 = 2.26.0 - May 13th, 2024 =